Skip to Main Content

 Rothair's edict.--The laws of King Grimwald.--The laws of King Liutprand.--The laws of King Ratchis.--The laws of King Aistulf.

-Charlemagne, already King of the Franks, was King of Italy from 774 (prior to this he had had a brief marriage to the daughter of the King of the Lombards) His descendants (Carolingians) were held power in Italy until c888, after which there was about 80 years of political instability.
+Charlemagne, already King of the Franks, was King of Italy from 774 (prior to this he had had a brief marriage to the daughter of the King of the Lombards) His descendants (Carolingians) held power in Italy until c888, after which there was about 80 years of political instability.
 This dynasty principally used capitularies to "legislate."

 Legal scholarship